Study at USB

 USB offers an interesting programmes and courses in foreign languages, collaborates with more than 300 universities around the world and supports foreign study and research trips by students and academic staff.

-The university provides cross-border study in Biological Chemistry and Bioinformatics at the Johannes Kepler University of Linz and also offers the opportunity of double degree study at selected universities.
+It also provides cross-border study in Biological Chemistry and Bioinformatics at the Johannes Kepler University of Linz and offers the opportunity of double degree study at other selected universities.

 The international prestige of the University of South Bohemia is also evidenced by active research teams posted in various parts of the world, such as the Arctic and Papua New Guinea.

 Throughout its existence, the University of South Bohemia has become a major research and development centre in south Bohemia.

 New buildings, equipped with the latest technology and laboratory equipment are a guarantee for top-rate results.

 The university’s focus on research is also confirmed by the comparative ratings of universities.
 Let’s look at one for all, the 4ICU 11 000 ranking of colleges and universities in more than 200 countries and in which the University of South Bohemia is ranked in 1,431st place.